cprewit/bits/README.md

 ## index.js

 An index.js needs to be specified to run module code.
-The index.js should export two functions, load and unload.
+The index.js should export two functions: load and unload.
 These methods pass the messageCenter for communication to other modules.
 There are additional details in following sections.
 The index.js should look like:

 ```javascript
 (() => {